Mandar004/GamingPortfolio/README.md

 Mandar Kaware
 Game Developer

-I'm currently working as a Game Developer at MT Software Solution Since June 2021.
+I'm working as a Game Developer at MT Software Solution since June 2021.
 I have theoretical knowledge in my field.
 Also, I have all the skills which your company is looking for in this position.
 I am looking for a company where I can explore my knowledge and implement my skills.